 - 27.3 According to the statute of the Joint Inspection Unit (see General Assembly resolution 31/192, annex), the Inspectors have the broadest powers of investigation in all matters bearing on the efficiency of services and the proper use of funds, and they provide an independent view, through inspection and evaluation, aimed at improving management and methods and at achieving greater coordination between the organizations of the common system.
 The Unit is to satisfy itself that the activities undertaken by the organizations are carried out in the most economical manner and that optimum use is made of resources available for carrying out those activities. - 27.4 In accordance with article 1 of its statute, the Unit shall perform its functions in respect of, and shall be responsible to, the General Assembly and similarly to the competent legislative organs of the organizations of the United Nations common system. - 27.5 On the basis of its statute, the Joint Inspection Unit uses three management tools for the implementation of results-based management, namely, its programme of work (article 9), its annual report (article 10) and its biennial budget (article 20).
-The programme of work is submitted as part of the annual report through which the Unit reports on its performance and which is assessed by the General Assembly. - 27.6 In accordance with article 19 of its statute, the Unit is assisted by an Executive Secretary and by such staff as may be authorized in accordance with article 20 of the statute. - 27.7 As established in the system of follow-up to the reports of the Joint Inspection Unit, which was endorsed by the General Assembly in its resolution 54/16, in order for its reports to be thoroughly and effectively utilized by the legislative organs of participating organizations, the recommendations contained in such reports must be: (a) directed at correcting clear deficiencies with practical, action-oriented measures to solve significant problems; (b) convincing and well supported by the facts and analysis in the report; (c) realistic in terms of implied resource commitments and technical capabilities; (d) cost-effective; and (e) specific regarding action to be taken, and those responsible for taking action, so that implementation and resulting impact can be clearly tracked, that is, in line with SMART (specific, measurable, attainable, relevant and time-bound) guidelines.
-The secretariat of the Unit has an important role to play in assisting it in this regard as well as in monitoring the degree of acceptance and implementation of the recommendations after they are issued for disclosure in the Unit's annual report.
+The programme of work is submitted as part of the annual report through which the Unit reports on its performance and which is assessed by the General Assembly. - 27.6 In accordance with article 19 of its statute, the Unit is assisted by an Executive Secretary and by such staff as may be authorized in accordance with article 20 of the statute. - 27.7 As established in the system of follow-up to the reports of the Joint Inspection Unit, which was endorsed by the General Assembly in its resolution 54/16, in order for the Unit's reports to be thoroughly and effectively utilized by the legislative organs of participating organizations, it must issue recommendations that are specific, measurable, attainable, relevant and time-bound (SMART). - 27.8 The secretariat of the Joint Inspection Unit has an important role to play in assisting the Unit in this regard and in monitoring the degree of acceptance and implementation of the recommendations after they are issued for disclosure in the Unit's annual report.

-27.8 In view of the above, the present strategic framework reflects how the secretariat of the Unit supports the work of the Inspectors and focuses on measuring the performance of the secretariat.
-It should be recalled however that, in accordance with General Assembly resolution 63/272, oversight is a shared responsibility of Member States, the organizations and the internal and external oversight bodies.

-27.9 The expected accomplishments of the secretariat, set out below, have been drawn from the long- and medium-term strategic priorities of the Unit, as defined in its strategic framework for 2010-2019 (A/63/34, annex III), submitted for consideration to the General Assembly and acknowledged by the Assembly in paragraph 17 of its resolution 63/272.
+- 27.9 The present strategic framework reflects how the secretariat of the Unit supports the work of the Inspectors and focuses on measuring the performance of the secretariat.
+It should be recalled however that, in accordance with resolution 63/272, oversight is a shared responsibility of Member States, the organizations and the internal and external oversight bodies. - 27.10 The expected accomplishments of the secretariat, set out below, have been drawn from the long- and medium-term strategic priorities of the Unit, as defined in its strategic framework for 2010-2019 (A/63/34, annex III), submitted for consideration to the General Assembly and acknowledged by the Assembly in paragraph 17 of its resolution 63/272.
 In 2012, the Unit updated the strategic framework, as requested by the Assembly in its resolution 65/270 (see A/66/34, annex I).
 The following indicators are based on the revised long-term strategic framework.

-Objective of the Organization: Improve the implementation and utilization of and follow-up to the reports, notes and management letters of the Joint Inspection Unit
+Objective of the Organization: Improve the relevance, utilization of and follow-up to the reports, notes and management letters of the Joint Inspection Unit